haupt-pascal/torrent-mediaserver-docker/README.md

    - Set your download path to `/downloads`
    - Configure your download limits
    - Enable "Start torrent with added torrents paused" if you want manual control
+6. In "Settings" → "BitTorrent", create categories:
+   - Add category: `tv-sonarr` (for Sonarr)
+   - Add category: `movies-radarr` (for Radarr)
+   - Add category: `music-lidarr` (for Lidarr)
-6. Go to "Settings" → "WebUI"
+7. Go to "Settings" → "WebUI"
    - Configure authentication settings
    - Enable HTTPS if needed